7 Things That Look Good On a Resume Besides Your Sorority

 Just remember that you don't have to find a perfect match.
 If, for instance, you're studying nutrition, the cooking club might still be a good fit for you.

-And on that note, a professional sorority can have a similar effect on your resume.
-Professional sororities cater to individuals who want to develop skills in certain fields.
+And on that note, a professional sorority or fraternity can have a similar effect on your resume.
+Professional organizations cater to individuals who want to develop skills in certain fields.

 Other Things That Look Good on a Resume

 Now go forth.
-Join new clubs and pick up new hobbies.
-But whatever you do, just know that you're going to be representing your sorority while doing it.
+Join new clubs, and pick up new hobbies.
+But whatever you do, just know that you're going to be representing your Greek organization while doing it.